Fixed Bias Vox AC100s - introduction

 See the excellent Who Equipment site for the original context of this quote.
-Whether the amp was a cathode or fixed bias model is impossible to say.
-The band certainly had both.
+Probably the amp was a late cathode biased model.
 Townsend later said:

 "Then we used Vox amps for a little while.
 We did a deal with them but they were really rubbish.
 The AC30 is the only good amplifier they ever made."